oznogon/gattaibushido-public/rules/02_pilots.md

 **Playtest:** As you can see, all of these things are affected by the same rating, that being the Harmony Rank.
 I'm considering simplifying this in explanation later, but need to first develop an effective and evocative way of imparting this information on the Team Harmony print-out sheet.

-### Lowering Harmony
+### Schism: Lowering Team Harmony

-Harmony can be damaged not just by disastrous events, but also by the Pilots pushing themselves too hard and acting against the spirit of the team.
-Pilots can trigger **+Schism** events which directly lower Harmony unless somehow mitigated.
-See details on the +Schism microevent trigger on p.
-SQUARP.
+As the Pilots push themselves too hard and act against the spirit of the team, they can accrue points of **Schism** on their Harmony tracker.
+This usually comes as a result of **+Schism** damage events, most often as a result of striking wide during Throwdowns (see details on the +Schism microevent trigger on p.
+XX).

+Buffer tokens can help mitigate Schism, but only on a limited scale.
+A Pilot may spend her own Buffers to prevent points of Schism that *she herself* caused, at the time they are accrued.
+Outside of a few special character Techs, Pilots cannot prevent Schism for each other.

+Once the Team has accrued seven (7) points of Schism, they must erase those points (keeping any excess that may have piled on) and immediately lower the overall Harmony one step toward Red.

 Lowering Harmony can result in loss of cards from your Pilots' Hands.
 If the max Hand is lowered as a result, all Pilots holding more cards than this maximum must discard accordingly.

+#### In the Red: Self-Destructive Behaviors

-The Harmony tracker can never be lower than 1 (Red).
-If an event or mechanic would lover the Team's Harmony below 1, leave it at 1 and instead trigger +Trauma:Each (yes, that means to *the entire Team*).
+The Harmony tracker can never be lower than 1, although the team *can* still accrue Schism while in the Red.
+Once the team is in this state, upon gaining a seventh (7th) point of Schism accrual, and for each additional point accrued thereafter, leave the Schism tally at 7 and instead trigger +Trauma:Each (yes, that means to *the entire Team*).
 This represents your Team's descent into self-destructive behaviors finally taking its toll out directly on their personal well-being.

 ### Restoring Harmony